 The Museum of Cycladic Art is home to one of the most complete private collections of Cycladic Art.
 This is especially great to see if you won’t be visiting one of the Cycladic islands on your trip to Greece.

-The Plaka is a neighborhood below the Acropolis.
-Much of this area has been closed off to traffic, although delivery trucks still are allowed and some streets are open.
-The chain store and more upscale shops are on Ermou Street.
-You can find shops like Sephora and H&M here.
+The Plaka is a neighborhood located below the Acropolis.
+Much of this area has been closed off to traffic, although delivery trucks still are allowed through and some streets are open.

-Then there are the tourist shops and lower end shops, which are further down past Monastiraki Square.
+Then there are tourist shops and lower-end shops, which are further down past Monastiraki Square.
 Here you can find souvenirs you might want to bring home for your friends and family.
 Plus, this is a great area for people watching.

 This is one of the best things to do in Athens.
 To catch this weekly event, you must be in Athens on a Sunday.
-The Changing of the Guard takes place at the Tomb of the Unknown Soldier, which is near the Parliament building.
+The Changing of the Guard takes place at the Parliament Building at Syntagma.
 It takes place at 11:00am and is free to watch.

 15. Visit Monastiraki Square